thomasridd/helloAWS/README.md

 # HelloAWS
-In this tutorial we take the simple REST Api server  created in [davidcarboni/hellojava](https://github.com/davidcarboni/hellojava) and deploy it on an Amazon EC2 web server
+In this walkthrough we take the simple REST Api server created in [davidcarboni/hellojava](https://github.com/davidcarboni/hellojava) and deploy it on an Amazon EC2 web server
 > Requirements
 > - Github account
 > - AWS account